Soccer-Reuters team of the tournament

 Midfielder.
 James Rodriguez.

-The only unanimous selection from more than 30 Reuters journalists, Rodriguez is short odds to be named player of the tournament.
+The only unanimous selection from more than 30 Reuters journalists, Rodriguez was the tournament's leading scorer.

-Six goals in five games plus a handful of assists are merely the bare statistics of a performance of remarkable confidence for a player who turns 23 on Saturday.
+Six goals in five games plus a handful of assists are merely the bare statistics of a performance of remarkable confidence for a player who turned 23 on Saturday.

 His brilliant turn and volley to set Colombia on their way to victory over Uruguay in the second round is a strong contender for goal of the tournament and Rodriguez rightly returned to a hero's welcome after playing well and scoring a penalty in the quarter-final loss to Brazil.